Skip to main content Scroll Top

 Can I get divorced without going to court?

-Yes.
+Yes, sometimes.
 If both spouses agree on all issues — property, debts, parenting, and support — it may be possible to finalize the divorce without a contested hearing.
 An attorney can still help ensure the agreement is fair, complete, and enforceable.

 What happens to our house in a Colorado divorce?